-EODC™ is simply understood as setting up the conditions within an organization so emergent change becomes apparent and influenced more fluidly, naturally and is viewed and experienced as a normal, continuous, real-time process.
+Again, EODC™ can be simply understood as setting up the conditions within an organization so emergent change becomes apparent and influenced more fluidly, naturally and is viewed and experienced as a normal, continuous, real-time process.

-We use the terms “emergent” and “emergence” because such refers to the state of being in continual process, never arriving but always in transition.
+“Emergent” and “emergence” refers to the state of being in continual process, always in transition.

-“Emergent change is based on the shaping of continuous forms by internal and external influencing patterns.
+“Emergent change is based on the shaping of continuous ‘forms’ by internal and external influencing patterns and determinates.
 That which emerges may be further shaped into further continually evolving patterns.”
 (P. Trottier, 1995)